Sihyung-Park/DME2_beta_SHPark_edited/README.md

 Original source code is available [here](http://smithlabresearch.org/software/dme/), or [here](https://github.com/smithlabcode/dme).

 *I tried to install it, but both of the sources returned many errors when trying to compile and install them.*
 I just edited the source code a little to make it ***actually INSTALLABLE***.
-I did not add, delete or modify any process of motif searching.
+Notice that I did not add, delete or modify any process of motif searching.

 Tested on Ubuntu 10.04.4 at 2017/01/09.